CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Dynamos/Stirling_Dynamo.md

 #### Remove Fuel

-The following script will remove Coal Blocks as a fuel.
+The following script will remove Coal Blocks as a Fuel.

 ```zenscript
 // <recipetype:thermal:stirling_fuel>.removeFuel(IItemStack outputItem);